seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

     "``appending``" linkage may only be applied to global variables of pointer to array type.
 When two global variables with appending linkage are linked together, the two global arrays are appended together.
-This is the LLVM, typesafe, equivalent of having the system linker append together "sections" with identical names when .o files are linked.
+This is the LLVM37, typesafe, equivalent of having the system linker append together "sections" with identical names when .o files are linked.
 ``extern_weak``